Frequently Asked Questions

 Most courses are college transferable and degree applicable.
 For example, students attending our Basic Police Academy course currently earn 22 units through one of our affiliated community colleges.
 Students should consult with their transferring institution to determine if the course will provide them with the units needed for graduation.

 What certification will I receive?

-Eligible courses earn state certification through Police Officer Standards and Training (POST), State Fire Training and Standards and Training for Corrections (STC).
+Eligible courses earn state certification through the Commission on Police Officer Standards and Training (POST), State Fire Training and Standards and Training for Corrections (STC).
 Most courses are also articulated with Consortium community colleges where lower division credit is earned.